 The councils rent collection data, is a specific indictor reflecting the impact of increased financial hardship.
 Prior to Covid-19 average monthly rent collection rates were around 97% to 98%.
-During and beyond Covid-19 monthly collection rates having been much lower with a significant drop in April 2022 to less than 60% which was no doubt impacted by the increase to the energy price cap introduced in the same month.
-Further details are set out in Table A below.
+During and beyond Covid-19 monthly collection rates having been much lower with a significant drop in April 2022 to less than 60%.
+At September 2022 this is at 81.10%, but it is anticipated this will drop again as we enter Quarter 3 of 2022/23.
+Table A below sets out further details.